 Rental includes: Pre arrival maid service and linen and towels.
 Welcome hamper including chilled wine, eggs, bacon, cornflakes, bread, marg., water, milk, coffee and tea.
 A set of clean linen and towels is provided for bookings over 7 days.

 Logs for fireplace are pre bookable for a reasonable charge.

-The villa is a wheelchair friendly design, so suitable for everyone.
+The villa is a wheelchair friendly design, so suitable for everyone and great for toddlers